chicagoruby/How_ChicagoRuby_Works/New_Organizers.md

 Have a Consistent Meeting Schedule
 ==

-ChicagoRuby always meets on the same day of the month, and while we might switch the location, we never switch a date.
+ChicagoRuby hosts multiple events that always meet on the same day of the month.
+While we might switch the location, we never switch a date.
 Here's why: When people are planning their schedules, it's easier if they know that every first Tuesday they have a ChicagoRuby meeting.
 We can roll with the punches if the topic and/or venue changes.
 But date changes can be frustrating, and when members get frustrated they stop coming.

 Get Great Topics & Presenters